ham2k/polo.ham2k.com/content/en/docs/polo-features/emojis.md

 📺 - YouTuber<br>
 💻 - Software developer<br><br>

-In addition it's possible to add your own list of callsigns with details (and emojis) using the Settings > Data Sttings > Custom Callsign Notes option.
+In addition, it's possible to add your own list of callsigns with details (and emojis) using the Settings > Data Sttings > Custom Callsign Notes option.
 You can link to your offsite list which could include POTA friends, fellow club members etc.